Cardigan/Cuda_Graphics/readme.txt

 Roeurn Tourn
 Jan Lorenz Soliman

 We ran our code on 255x12.
 For some reason it would not run on all machines.
+The final picture from the GPU had a few specs because we did not implement mutexes.

 Time CPU (1 bunny):
   Time rasterizing triangles